cincuranet/blog/_posts/2010-09-10-231990-multigenerational-architecture-in-databases-and-immutable-structures-from-functional-programming.md

 ---
+title: |
-title: "Multigenerational architecture (in databases) and immutable structures (from functional programming)"
+  Multigenerational architecture (in databases) and immutable structures (from functional programming)
 date: 2010-09-10T11:22:29Z
 tags:
   - Databases in general